sola-fairy/sola-fairy.garden/_posts/2025-11-20-gen-ai-at-work.md

 The image did not end up in the final version of the course, though I was never told why it was removed.
 There was no conversation about using generative AI in course development.
 I was unsuccessful in convincing my colleagues to use images of real Black women.
 They seemed to prefer the AI-generated versions.

 ![AI-generated image of a wheelchair user](/assets/img/ai_gen_wheelchair.png)

-<sup>Shameful image made using Articulate Storyline's AI generator</sup>
+<figcaption>Shameful image made using Articulate Storyline's AI generator</figcaption>